 The total addressable market opportunity for REACT or any of our future product candidates will ultimately depend upon a number of factors including the diagnosis and treatment criteria included in the final label, if approved for sale in specified indications, acceptance by the medical community, patient access and product pricing and reimbursement.
 Incidence and prevalence estimates are frequently based on information and assumptions that are not exact and may not be appropriate, and the methodology is forward-looking and speculative.
 The process we have used in developing an estimated incidence and prevalence range for the indications we are targeting has involved collating limited data from multiple sources.
-Accordingly, the incidence and prevalence estimates derived from them, may differ from information and estimates made by our competitors or from current or future studies conducted by independent sources.
+Accordingly, the incidence and prevalence estimates included in this Annual Report should be viewed with caution.
+Further, the data and statistical information used in this Annual Report, including estimates derived from them, may differ from information and estimates made by our competitors or from current or future studies conducted by independent sources.